AkinnimiManuel/IT-Engineering-Portfolio/Active-Directory/Domain-Controller-Setup/Domain-Controller-Setup.md

 ## 🙌 Final Thoughts
 This project helped me solidify my understanding of how domain controllers work in real-world IT support environments.
 Being hands-on with this setup was a major confidence booster in my transition to enterprise-grade IT systems.

----

-Let me know if you'd like the GitHub folder structure or README linked to this project as well.